automl/hposuite/README.md

 ```

-### Simple example to run SMAC Hyperband and DEHB on MF Hartmann 3D and PD1 Imagenet
+### Simple example to run multiple Optimizers on multiple benchmarks

 ```python
 from hposuite.benchmarks import BENCHMARKS